 We enter into transactions with and pay certain costs on behalf of affiliates that are commonly controlled in order to reduce risk, reduce administrative expense, create economies of scale, create strategic alliances and supply goods and services to these related parties.
 We also sell and purchase natural gas and electricity with affiliates.
 We present receivables and payables with the same affiliate on a net basis in the consolidated balance sheets as all affiliate activity is with parties under common control.
 Affiliated transactions include certain services to the affiliated companies associated with employee benefits provided through our benefit plans, insurance plans, leased office space, administrative salaries, due diligence work, recurring management consulting, and accounting, tax, legal, or technology services.
 Amounts billed are based on the services provided, departmental usage, or headcount, which are considered reasonable by management.
-As such, the accompanying consolidated financial statements include costs that have been incurred by us and then directly billed or allocated to affiliates, as well as costs that have been incurred by our affiliates and then directly billed or allocated to us, and are recorded net in general and administrative expense on the consolidated statements of operations with a corresponding accounts receivable-affiliates or accounts payable -affiliates, are precided in retail revenues, retail cost of revenues, and net asset optimization revenues in the consolidated statements of operations with a filiate for sales or purchases of natural gas and electricity, are recorded in retail revenues, retail cost of revenues, and net asset optimization revenues in the consolidated statements of operations with a corresponding accounts in the consolidated statements of operations with a corresponding accounts in the consolidated statements of operations with a filiate for sales or purchases of natural gas and electricity, are recorded in retail revenues, retail cost of revenues, and n
+As such, the accompanying consolidated financial statements include costs that have been incurred by us and then directly billed or allocated to affiliates, as well as costs that have been incurred by our affiliates and then directly billed or allocated to us, and are recorded net in general and administrative expense on the consolidated statements of operations with a corresponding accounts receivable affiliates or accounts payable-affiliates, respectively, recorded in the consolidated balance sheets.
+Transactions with affiliates for sales or purchases of natural gas and electricity, are recorded in retail revenues, retail cost of revenues, and net asset optimization revenues in the consolidated statements of operations with a corresponding accounts receivable-affiliate or accounts payable-affiliate recorded in the consolidated balance sheets.